 - Good health insurance

 - Company-sponsored health savings account

 - Generous paid time off

 Employer benefits often translate to a healthy dollar amount.
 While your salary might be lower than expected, a robust bonus deal could help make up that disparity.

 How to Negotiate Your Salary — Even During a Crisis.

-In the pandemic, so many people are grateful to have a stable job (or be offered one), making them less willing to negotiate for more money.
+During the pandemic, so many people were grateful to have a stable job (or be offered one), that it made them less willing to negotiate for more money.
 But negotiating your salary isn’t about gumption or greed, it’s about being properly compensated for the immense value you bring to an organization.
 You want the time spent at work to be appreciated, valued, and help you further your unique goals.

 As long as you approach the negotiation from a place of honesty, confidence, and respect, you won’t have burned any bridges.

 Salary negotiation can be a crucial financial springboard for working toward short and long-term goals.
 Do yourself (and your finances) a favor by knowing your worth and being willing to openly talk with your company about it.

 Need help making the most of your salary?
 Schedule a call with an Abacus advisor today.
 We love helping clients align their values with their money.